ajg7/ajg7/README.md

 # Hello :wave::man_technologist:

 Hey there, I'm AJ!
 I'm a Frontend Engineer, who is passionate about growing my skills in React and using it to solve complex problems.
-Currently, a student of Lambda School, but hope to work for a solid company working on their Frontend.
+Currently, I'm a student at Lambda School, but I hope to work for a solid company working on their Frontend.

 ## My Speciality